moai/moai-dev/eclipse/libmoai/README.txt

 Requires Android NDK, Make, and Bash (Cygwin is one way to get make & bash - http://www.cygwin.com)

+1. Make sure you have Android NDK downloaded and on your computer.
-1. Make sure that ndk-build is on your path.
+2. Make sure that ndk-build is on your path.
-2. Make sure that bash is on your path.
+3. Make sure that bash is on your path.
+4. Set the permissions for the Android NDK folder to include "Everyone" with full control permissions.
+We do this because otherwise libstdc++.a won't have the proper permissions and you'll get an error while building.
-3. run build.bat.
+5. run build.bat.

 ----------------------------------------------------------------
 -- MAC